 For a course that has been so-called ‘upgraded’ to a better version (hence CBU 2.0), I expected the pros to outweigh the cons.
 However, that doesn’t seem to be the case for this training product.

 1) In most of the videos, Adam spent a lot of time telling you what to do INSTEAD OF showing you how to do a certain thing and that indirectly creates a few problems.
-First, he took 3 modules (that’s 3 weeks long) to describe about finding one’s passion and explaining what affiliate marketing is all about BEFORE he actually get into the gist of the content.
+First, he took 3 modules (that’s 3 weeks long) to describe finding one’s passion and explaining what affiliate marketing is all about BEFORE he actually gets into the gist of the content.

 Honestly, most of this information can be found online and I find those videos to be long-winded and redundant.
 Come on, I didn’t sign up for a motivational pep talk, so cut the chase and show me something practical.